Patrick Wisdom Player Props: Cubs vs. Rangers

 Looking to place a prop bet on Patrick Wisdom?
 Check out what's available at BetMGM and sign up with this link!

+- In six games played this year, he has gone deep in two of them.

+- Wisdom has driven in a run in three games this year (50.0%), including two games with multiple runs batted in.

-- Wisdom drove in a run in 41 of 134 games last year, with multiple RBIs in 15 of them.
-He drove in three or more runs in five games.
+- He has scored in 66.7% of his games this year, with two or more runs scored in 50.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.